 - Applications Deadline: July 27, 2018

-- Course Level: Scholarship is available to pursue PhD program.
+- Course Level: award is available to pursue PhD program.

 - Study Subject: The Institute for Sustainable Futures is seeking applications for one PhD student to research innovative methodologies to examine the impacts of water, sanitation and hygiene (WASH) interventions on gender equality.
 The research will focus on development and testing of innovative qualitative methodologies, complementing development of a quantitative multi-dimensional index by the wider research team.
 This PhD forms part of the DFAT Water for Women Water Research Awards study (2018-2021) ‘Gender equality and women’s empowerment in WASH’.
 The PhD will involve research with civil society partners, most likely in Nepal and/or Cambodia.